isomerpages/moe-yummybuddies/_games/Outreach Activities/Guess The Yummy Buddies.md

 description: ""
 third_nav_title: Outreach Activities
 ---
-Is Bouncy a triangle?
-Or a square?
-Look closely at their shapes and choose the correct Yummy Buddy!
+Is Bouncy a triangle or a square?
+Look closely at their shapes and choose the right Yummy Buddy!

-Each character has something meaningful to share about staying safe and smart online.
+Every Yummy Buddy has special tips to help you stay safe and smart when you’re online.

-Just like shapes fit together to make a picture, smart choices fit together to build good online habits.
+Just like shapes fit together to make a picture, making smart choices online helps you build good online habits.

 ![](/images/Games/Guess_Buddies.png)